tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Energy Within SHM.md

 	Frequency is the same as it is independent of the amplitude ii) maximum velocity is reduced because amplitude is reduced Max KE is reduced to one quarter
+3) asdf
+4) EPE decreases from bottom to top
+	GPE increases from bottom to top